-Every doctoral student must maintain a minimum cumulative grade-point average (GPA) of 3.0.
-Students are put on academic probation if they fail to maintain a cumulative or term GPA of at least 3.0 in all units attempted subsequent to admission to the degree program.
+Every doctoral student must maintain a minimum grade-point average (GPA) of 3.0 at CGU.
+Students are put on academic probation if they fail to maintain a GPA of at least 3.0 in all units attempted subsequent to admission to the degree program.
 After two consecutive semesters on probation, students are subject to disqualification if they fail to earn sufficient grade-points to be removed from the probationary status.